-Sometimes we need to freeze the top row of our dataset in excel to be able to compare between vales conveniently.
+Sometimes we need to freeze the top row of our dataset in Excel to be able to compare between values conveniently.
 It enables us to easily understand which vale represents what when we scroll down in our datasheet.
 The same goes for the leftmost column when we scroll our datasheet horizontally.
 Fortunately, Excel allows us to freeze the topmost rows and leftmost columns in that regard.
-This article shows you how to freeze top rows in excel in 4 different ways.
+This article shows you how to freeze top rows in Excel in 4 different ways.
 You can freeze the top row in just 2 clicks by following one of the methods.
 The following picture highlights the results.

-Here I am going to show you 4 ways to freeze top rows in excel.
+Here I am going to show you 4 ways to freeze top rows in Excel.
 We will use the following dataset to illustrate the methods.
 The top row in the dataset contains a short description of the data.
 Suppose we want to display this description even if we scroll down through the data.
 We can apply the following methods to do that easily.

 1. Freeze Top Row Using Quick Freeze Tool